 Taylor said of his newphew, "In front of the right people he was the nice guy but when he wasn't around the right people, he was a monster."

 Parker admitted to leaving school early, while his father was still at work.
-Vincent drove home to the 1000 block of Bland Avenue, where he lived with his parents.
-He went upstairs and pepper-sprayed his mother when she came out of the bathroom.
+Vincent drove home, went upstairs and pepper-sprayed his mother when she came out of the bathroom.
 He then stabbed her in the eye and beat her with a crowbar and a baseball bat.

 Five bloody knives, a baseball bat and a crowbar were recovered at the scene.
-Vincent's DNA was also found on the items and his father's DNA was found on the bloody shirt Vincent was wearing.
+Vincent's DNA was found on the items and his father's DNA was found on the teen's bloody shirt.

-Wayne Parker called 911 after the bloody attack.
-When emergency crews arrived he told them about his wife, Carol, upstairs.
+Mr. Parker called 911 after the bloody attack.
+When emergency crews arrived, he told them about his wife, Carol, upstairs.
 She was pronounced dead at the scene.
 Wayne was taken to the hospital where he was later pronounced dead.